Allaman/knowledge.rootknecht.net/pages/01.home/cli-applications/item.md

 [diff-so-fancy](https://github.com/so-fancy/diff-so-fancy)

-- alternative customizable nice looking diff tool for `git diff`
+- alternative for `git diff`
+- customizable and nice looking
 - written in Perl

 In your git config: